The Modern .NET Show Press Kit

 Guests are challenged to explain the technologies and how they have used them in order to build and maintain the applications and services that they have create with them.

-The .NET Core Podcast is free to access and consume, as it is funded by the host.
+The Modern .NET Show is free to access and consume, as it is funded by the host.
 Community members can support the production of the show via Patreon and Buy Me a Coffee.
 Patreon supporters can consume episodes early, suggest topics, and participate in Ask-Me-Anything style questions and answer sessions with the host.

 Reviews of the Show